 Blue Ridge Reservoir

 The ecological health of Blue Ridge Reservoir has been monitored using the same methodology since 1994.
-Ecological health evaluations focus on five indicators: dissolved oxygen, chlorophyll, sediment quality, benthic macroinvertebrate community (bottom life), and the fish assemblage.
-TVA monitors one location on Blue Ridge Reservoir, the forebay (Toccoa River Mile 54.1), near the dam.
+Ecological health evaluations focus on five indicators: dissolved oxygen, chlorophyll, sediment quality, benthic macroinvertebrate community (bottom life), and fish assemblage.
+TVA monitors one location on Blue Ridge Reservoir — the deep, still water near the dam, called the forebay the forebay (Toccoa River Mile 54.1).

 To view or export the data, click on the menu in the top-right corner of the chart.

 >72 = Good